Bayatılar

 "Bayatılar" is a song by Azerbaijani musician Eldar Mansurov with lyrics by Vahid Aziz.
 It was released in 1989 by Brilliant Dadashova in Azerbaijan, Russia, Turkey, Turkmenistan, Europe, the Arab world and Brazil.

-Versions and samplings
+In 1991, the song was released on the compilation album Bayatı on Melodiya, the Soviet state label, alongside songs by Aygun Kazimova and Firangiz Rehimbeyli.

+The music to the song was used as a soundtrack in Promises (2001) documentary film.

+Other versions and sampling

 "Bayatılar" has been covered, interpolated and sampled in songs by many other artists, such as in the following: